luarocks/luarocks/new_test/README.md

 #LuaRocks testsuite
 ##Overview
-Test suite for LuaRocks project with Busted framework(http://olivinelabs.com/busted/).
+Test suite for LuaRocks project with Busted unit testing framework(http://olivinelabs.com/busted/).

 * Contains white-box & black-box tests
 * Easy setup for your purpose on command line or from configuration file